peter-w-bryant/MYSH-MyShell/README.md

 ```

 ### Redirection
-To enable a shell user who prefers to send the output of a program to a file rather than to stdout, I have included redirection.
+To enable a shell user who prefers to send the output of a program to a file rather than to stdout, I have included the functionality to handle redirection.

-For example, if a user types ```/bin/ls -la /tmp > output``` into my shell, nothing is printed on the screen.
-Instead, the standard output of the ls program is rerouted to the file output.
-Additionally, if the output file exists before the shell is run, my shell overwrites it (after truncating it, which sets the file's size to zero bytes).
+For example, if a user types ```/bin/ls -la /tmp > output.txt``` into my shell, nothing is printed on the screen.
+Instead, the standard output of the ls program is rerouted to the file output.txt.
+Additionally, if the output file exists before the shell is run, my shell overwrites it (after truncating it, setting the file's size to zero bytes).

 The exact format of redirection is: